SAP C/4HANA Extensibility 101: SAP Cloud Platform Extension Factory, Kyma, Price and Support

 Runtimes are the environment, where your extensions are hosted.
 This is where the workload (events and data) between the applications, being extended, and the extensions is flowing through, and extension’s business logic is executed.

 Currently, the supported runtime is Kubernetes-based one.
-It is available on Google Cloud Platform (GCP) infrastructure.
-Kubernetes-based runtime comprises of a Kubernetes cluster provisioned, leveraging the managed Kubernetes offerings from GCP (Google Kubernetes Engine) and the open-source project Kyma installed and configured in it.
+It is available on Google Cloud Platform (GCP) and Azure infrastructure.
+Kubernetes-based runtime comprises of a Kubernetes cluster provisioned, leveraging the managed Kubernetes offerings from GCP (Google Kubernetes Engine) or Azure (Azure Kubernetes Service) and the open-source project Kyma installed and configured in it.
 Kyma simplifies and improves the developer experience using Kubernetes to extend enterprise applications in state-of-the-art and cloud-based approach.

 Pic 2: Components overview